Sounds Fishy

 Find the fishy fibs whilst avoiding the truth

-Take turns playing detective in this entertaining party game where one of you attempts to identify the real, often surprising true answer to a question, whilst the rest have fun inventing outlandish yet potentially plausible fake answers.
+Take turns playing detective in this entertaining party game where one player attempts to identify the real, often surprising true answer to a question, whilst the rest have fun inventing outlandish yet potentially plausible fake answers.

 In the 1970s, what did MI5 try using to detect if someone was lying?